beckastar/ladynerds_site/README.md

 ```sh
 $ git checkout static
 ```
+* (changes to this README should be done in master)

 If that doesn't work (because you only have a master branch, locally), try:
 ```sh